Dewalt-arch/pimpmykali/README.md

   - A second screen and prompt was added to the Enable Root Login function
     - Prompts the user to copy everything from /home/kali to /root (And we mean everything!)
-    - Y selection will copy all of /home/kali to /root
+    - Answering Y - will prompt user for "Are you sure?" added in 1.1.3
-    - N selection will skip the copy and end this function
+    - Answering N - will skip the copy and end this function
   - No file-checking will be performed
   - Warning: This WILL overwrite anything in /root with the contents of /home/kali if Yes is selected
   - Function does NOT remove anything from /home/kali